By Daria Knupp, Sr. Content Marketing Manager

 Luckily, there are plenty of ways to keep your attendees engaged even after they’ve left the show floor.

-This blog post explores post-event connection strategies to keep your attendees engaged.
+This blog post explores post-event connection strategies to keep your attendees engaged in 2023 and beyond.
 Let’s get started.

 Have a Plan